 Once the design is approved we will generate 2D manufacturing drawings, this will enable the manufacture of each item to be made many times over by different people, but always in the same way and always to your specification.

-You can of course provide your own architect’s or designer’s drawings which we can work to, roviding the most competitive quote possible.
+You can of course provide your own architect’s or designer’s drawings which we can work to, providing the most competitive quote possible.
+We will still produce manufacturing 2D drawings as these enable our factory to prepare the pieces for assembly.

 If designs are not sufficient for client approvals we can create one off prototypes.
 These will be life size and manufactured as per our initial designs.
 Prototypes can be useful for ensuring that the sizing is correct and that practical things like cable routing or door openings work, or just that the piece is aesthetically pleasing enough.